JimKnopfIoT/Diffuser-for-Microscope-Ringlight/README.md

 The bright white ringlight is too bright and reflects on the soldering edges or on the PCB surface.
 To make the light shine softer I constructed this 3D printable diffuser.

-There are 10 different Versions for diffuser-brightness 0,1 mm - 1,0 mm.
+There are 11 different Versions for diffuser-brightness 0,1 mm - 1,0 mm and 15 mm.
 Try out different colors.

 #### Ringlight
 * Inner diameter: approx. 61 mm